state-of-the-art machinery have helped ease our lives inside and outside the

 for our food did also have benefits in their own right.

 The ancient art of grinding daily 'masala' is one of these.
-Most homes in the subcontinent had and many still have their indigenous stone grinders in some shape, size or form.
-The "Masala Stone" or Masala no Pathar, as we refer to it in Gujarati, was generally made from limestone which contained calcium.
+Most homes on the subcontinent had, and many still have, their indigenous stone grinders in some shape, size or form.
+The Thaani Butto and the Masala no Pathar, as we refer to it in Gujarati, were generally made from limestone which contained calcium.
 This gave the family an added health benefit of calcium, dissolving into the food and therefore entering their daily diet.
 Wow!
 I personally think it was genuinely genius.

-Malaysians and Singaporeans continue using the traditional personalised Masala no pathar.
+Malaysians and Singaporeans continue using the traditional personalised masala no pathar.
 Each language has its own phrase of

 Generally, all the larger pieces were smashed together with the side of the pestle and brought together and then rolled over with the heavy pin again and again.
-It would need some liquid to form a paste, the same principle of using the grinder, and so warm water kept in a bowl on the side was added.
+It would need some liquid to form a paste, the same principle as using the grinder, and so warm water kept in a bowl on the side was added.
 Vinegar and tamarind juice being an integral part of the recipe in any Parsi cooking, those were also often used.
 Great care was taken to wash the stone well as the acidic ingredients tend to affect the limestone.
-Growing up I went to a traditional all-girls school in Karachi Pakistan, where cooking classes were part of our curriculum and we got the chance to actually use this wonderful art form.It was frowned upon if you used an electric blender to prepare your curry masalas, as everyone who actually mastered the art of using the stones continues to promise us a very special flavour and consistency.
+I attended traditional all-girls school in Karachi Pakistan, where cooking classes were part of our curriculum and we got the chance to actually use this wonderful art form.It was frowned upon if you used an electric blender to prepare your curry masalas, as everyone who actually mastered the art of using the stones continues to promise us a very special flavour and consistency.
 I would be questioning this statement if I had not had a chance to experience this first hand.
 The smoothness and the feel between your fingers is silky unlike anything we can see using modern day marvels.